Follow this tutorial to configure your Mikrotik router with IKEv2 tunnel to Surfshark servers.

 Generate Policy: port strict

-In order to make all devices go via VPN you will need to set the firewall for the IP range on this network.
-In our case, the IP range is 192.168.10.0/24, so if we wish all devices connected to the Mikrotik router go via the VPN tunnel, you can use this command:
+To route all devices via the VPN, you will need to set the firewall for the IP range on this network.
+In our case, the IP range is 192.168.10.0/24, so to make all devices connected to the Mikrotik router go via the VPN tunnel, we use the following command:

 /ip firewall address-list